fmitech/employee-manual/index.md

 Commit your changes to your local branch and push to a named branch as often as required.

 {% highlight bash %}
-$ git commit -m "Added information on creating Gemsets"
+$ git commit -m "Add information on creating Gemsets"
 $ git push origin expanded-rvm-section
 {% endhighlight %}